Fast modeling of regenerative amplifier free-electron lasers: Conclusions

 \section{Conclusions}

-We have presented a fast modeling methodology for high gain cavity-based XFELs which leverages the nearly gaussian shape of the field propagated through highly optimized XRAFEL systems.
-Our scheme enables rapid testing of different XRAFEL configurations and predicts nearly the same results as traditional tracking codes as long as the beam divergence and pointing do not approach the Darwin width.
+We have presented a fast modeling methodology for regenerative amplifier FELs which leverages the nearly gaussian shape of the field propagated through highly optimized RAFEL systems.
+Our scheme enables rapid testing of different RAFEL configurations and predicts nearly the same results as traditional tracking codes as long as the beam divergence and pointing do not approach the Darwin width.
 This assumption is reasonable, as a well-designed XRAFEL system should not approach the Darwin width anyway.
 We have shown how our fast tracking code can be used to optimize parameter values in XRAFEL designs with the specific example of the lens focal length.
-This includes designs that are roughly robust into the saturation regime of the XRAFEL, so that our preliminary workings points act as good starting points for finer tuning with higher accuracy simulations.
+This includes designs that are robust up to the saturation regime of the XRAFEL, so that our preliminary workings points act as good starting points for finer tuning with higher accuracy simulations.
 Furthermore, the fast tracking method can be used to understand the behavior of a given XRAFEL design in the presence of misalignments and electron beam trajectory oscillations, which is critical for ensuring a stable, reliable working point.